Skip to main content

 • contracts(true) excludes openapi.include=false

-• every write route declares intent via permission(), protectedByMiddleware(), or publicRoute()
+• every route declares intent via permission(), protectedByMiddleware(), or publicRoute()

 v0.6.0 behavior changes